PriyanshCloudKeeper/testing/docs/lens/accountwisebreakup/overview.md

 All data can be downloaded in **XLSX workbook format**, providing the same level of detail and insights as available on the Lens dashboard.

 ---

-The Account-Wise Breakup empowers you to manage and analyze costs at a granular account level, supporting better financial oversight and optimized budget planning.